OliverSchlueter/JavaMM/README.md

-# Java++
+# Java--
-Java++ is a personal project.
-I called it Java++, because I (obviously) like Java and I also like the reason why C++ is called C++ but actually if I think again, maybe I should have named it Java--.
-Once I have a good day, will rename the project. //TODO: rename project
+Java-- is a personal project.
+I called it Java--, because I (obviously) like Java and I also like the reason why C++ is called C++ but actually my compiler is bad so I called it Java--.

 You can see some examples in the Examples folder